slackapi/node-slack-sdk/packages/socket-mode/README.md

 connected or not, the `.connected` boolean property can be checked.

 In the table below, the client's states are listed, which are also the names of the events you can use to observe the transition to that state.
-The table also includes description for the state, and arguments that a listener would receive.
+The table also includes descriptions for the states and arguments that a listener would receive.

 | Event Name      | Arguments | Description |